afbarnard/barnapy/design/csv_header.md

   * need to absorb any trailing newline

-  * no identifier & paired dlm necessary.  in that case, k-v sep is terminator.
+  * no identifier & paired dlm necessary.  in that case, final k-v sep is terminator.

 * minimal fmt hdr